jgraglia/cli-ec2-allow-pub-ip/README.md

 Basically,
 * select a Security Group name and a list of TCP ports to open as program parameters
 * start the program
-* rules will be addedd
+* rules will be added
-* then the program will hang on a "PRESS A KEY TO CONTINUE" message
+* then the program will hang on a "PRESS A KEY TO REVOKE RULES" message
-* When you are done, just press ENTER and the rules will be revoked
+* when you are done, just press ENTER and the rules will be revoked

 ###Dry Run
 A "--dry" option exists: rules won't be created nor revoked.
 It let you check your settings (keys..) and the group name.